Post 46. Bucharest, Romania. Part 2

 In the afternoon I decided to go on an open top bus tour.
 Checking out a Google search, the first six or seven offerings were by private companies and seemed very expensive.

 The tour goes on a continuous circular route of the city, taking in many of the sights and monuments.
-Above is University Square.
+Above is a very interesting sculpture on University Square.

 On the outskirts of the city centre there were many new high-rise developments.

-I noticed on the route that Bucharest's traffic is heavy all of the time.
+I noticed on the route that Bucharest's traffic seemed very heavy all of the time, and it was only mid-afternoon.
 This is surprising, given that there is an extensive metro, bus and tram system in place.
+I would hate to be stuck in that queue during rush hour!

-There are a few stafout Art Deco niildings in Bucharest ss well such as the one above.
+There are a few standout Art Deco niildings in Bucharest as well such as the one above.

-I found it a great way to finally find my bearings and also as a way of travelling the substantial distances between the different sights.
+I found the bus tour was a great way to finally find my bearings and also as a way of travelling the substantial distances between the different sites.

-I was well ready for dinner at this stage as I had been eating snacks from street sellers up until this stage.
+When the tour finished, I was well ready for dinner, as I had been eating snacks from street sellers up until this stage.
 Restaurant Hanu’lui Manuc was widely recommended for traditional Romanian food.

 It is huge place with most tables outdoors under cover.
-As the temperature had dropped from 28 to 16 in 24 hours, most people were looking for a table inside.
+As the temperature had dropped from 28 yesterday to 16 today, most people were looking for a table inside.
 I was lucky to get one of the last ones.

-I was very disappointed with the food and found it way over-rated and over”-priced.
-I chose Transylvanian Bean Soup served in a bun and a turkey schnitzel.
+I was very disappointed however with the food and found it way over-rated and over-priced.

-The turkey was bland and with no flavour.
-True, the setting is great and the service was good but I had better much food elsewhere on my trip.
+The turkey schnitzel I ordered for my main course was bland with absolutely no flavour.
+True, the restaurant setting is great and the service was good but I had better much food elsewhere on my trip.

 Comments